lavanyarayudu075/projetc_STOCKINFO/README.md

 # projetc_STOCKINFO
- StockInfo – Real-Time Stock Monitoring System:  Empowering investors with instant insights into market fluctuations, StockInfo is designed to provide real-time alerts on stock price volatility.
+ StockInfo – Stock analysis Dashboard:  Empowering investors with instant insights into market fluctuations, StockInfo is designed to provide real-time alerts on stock price volatility.
 Our system ensures you're always informed when prices move beyond your specified thresholds, keeping you ahead in dynamic markets.

 # 📊 Stock Dashboard – Power BI Project